Radware/Radware-Logging-Agent/README.md

 ## Features

 ### Log Ingestion
+- **Multi-Agent Architecture**: Supports multiple agents, each with distinct configurations for targeted log processing.
-- **Cloud WAAP Integration**: Ingests logs from Radware Cloud WAAP exported to AWS S3.
+- **Cloud WAAP Integration**: Efficiently ingests logs from Radware Cloud WAAP exported to AWS S3.
-- **Support for Multiple Log Types**: Handles various log types including Access, WAF, Bot, DDoS, and Web DDoS logs.
+- **Versatile Log Handling**: Capable of processing various log types including Access, WAF, Bot, DDoS, and Web DDoS.

 ### Log Processing and Conversion
-- **Format Conversion**: Converts logs to multiple formats such as JSON, ndJSON, CEF, and LEEF.
+- **Dynamic Format Conversion**: Converts logs to multiple formats such as JSON, ndJSON, CEF, and LEEF, with customizable options.
-- **Log Type Filtering**: Option to skip specific log types, allowing selective log ingestion.
+- **Selective Log Processing**: Provides the ability to filter and process specific log types, enhancing control over log ingestion.

 ### Log Enrichment
-- Provides various enrichments to logs for enhanced information and SIEM integration.
+- **Enhanced Information**: Adds valuable enrichments to logs, improving their utility and integration with SIEM systems.

-### Customization and Configuration
+### Customization and Flexibility
-- **Homogenization**: Optionally homogenizes log fields for consistency across different log types.
+- **Configurable Homogenization**: Optional normalization of log fields across different log types for consistency.
-- **Timestamp Format Customization**: Allows for the customization of timestamp formats in the output logs.
+- **Customizable Timestamp and Severity Formats**: Allows specific settings for timestamp and log severity formats in output logs.
-- **Customizable Log Delimiter**: Supports setting custom delimiters for different output formats.
-- **Severity Format Customization**: Provides options to customize the format of severity levels in logs.
+- **Adaptable Output Configurations**: Supports various output methods and customization for delimiters and other format-specific settings.

 ## Configuration